BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 }
 ```

+This would be a good time to test your program.
+If you compile and run your program, you can enter commands into your shell.
+For example, on a Linux computer, you will see a prompt that says `osh>`, at which you can type commands like `/usr/bin/ls`, or commands with arguments like `/usr/bin/ls -lt`.
+Note that you'll have to type the full path of your command because your shell doesn't have the functionality to look up your command path like `bash` does (and that's OK!).

 #### Step 3: Handling Background Processes and SIGCHLD

 To allow executing commands in the background, we modify the shell to handle `SIGCHLD` signals.
 This involves setting up a signal handler that reaps child processes using `waitpid()`.